elikoga/sveltekit-rust-template/README.md

 node build
 ```

-Set the environment variables as described in `frontend/.env.local`.
+Set the environment variables as described in `frontend/.env.example` or (for development) copy `frontend/.env.example` to `frontend/.env.local`.

 ### Backend